NEXT UP ON this.

 One of the most common tips Year 12s are bombarded with is to create a study timetable – and stick to it.
 However, life isn’t set to a timetable.
 It can be messy and unpredictable, and trying to adhere to rigid time blocking of ‘when to study’ isn’t always going to work.

 ‘I didn’t set an hours-based study timetable until the weeks leading up to the final exams,’ Zoe says, explaining that she preferred to take a more flexible approach during the year.
 ‘My studying hours varied depending on SAC dates.’
-Similarly, Esdra Sicari, who graduated Year 12 with an ATAR of 89.15 and is now studying a Bachelor of Criminology/Bachelor of Laws at Deakin, says, ‘I organised my study in the form of a flexible timetable.’
+Similarly, Esdra Sicari, who graduated Year 12 with an ATAR of 89.15, says, ‘I organised my study in the form of a flexible timetable.’

 ‘A flexible timetable is useful because, if for example something comes up, you can move things around your schedule,’ he explains.
 The benefits of this is knowing exactly what you need to do each day to stay focused, while still incorporating an element of freedom.
 Esdra highlights the importance of scheduling in regular breaks to keep study efficient and avoid becoming exhausted.
 ‘I found I was more focused when I did my study in sessions of one hour, followed by a 30-minute break.’

 'Taking time to rest and relax is so valuable during Year 12, and it will help keep you focused.'

 ‘Really just do whatever feels most comfortable,’ says Maxwell Bond, who graduated Year 12 with an ATAR of 97.40 and is now studying a Bachelor of Laws/Bachelor of Commerce.
 Everyone studies differently – some prefer to study with a group, while others work better solo.